MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-roles.md

 + An instance of Microsoft R Server that is [configured for operationalization](../operationalize/configuration-initial.md)

 + Authentication for this instance must be via Active Directory/LDAP (AD/LADP) or Azure Active Directory (AAD) and [already configured](../operationalize/security-authentication.md)
-   >[!NOTE]
-   > You cannot have both Azure Active Directory and Active Directory/LDAP enabled at the same time.
-If one is set to `"Enabled": true`, then the other must be set to `"Enabled": false`.

 + The names of the groups that contain the users to whom you want to give special permissions

 ## Groups versus roles for web services